 If you and/or your spouse is Medicare eligible, your medical plan coverage will be provided under a University sponsored retiree Medicare plan.
 Those eligible retirees and/or spouses who are not Medicare eligible will continue coverage in the same University sponsored medical plan in which you were enrolled prior to retirement.
 As you and your spouse attain Medicare eligibility, your coverage will transition to a University sponsored retiree Medicare plan.
 Regardless of the plan, you will be billed for your contribution by the University on a semi-annual basis.

-Full-Time Employees Hired on or After January 1, 2010:
+Full-Time Employees (does not apply to Post-Doctoral Scholars or Fellows) Hired on or After January 1, 2010:

 The University will contribute funds each month on your behalf to a retirement healthcare savings plan to help you to pay for qualified medical and health-related expenses in retirement, including the purchase of a health insurance policy.